Knee Injuries: Causes and Treatments.

 Keyhole Surgery (Arthroscopy)

-For more severe injuries such as complete ACL ruptures or complex meniscus tears, we may recommend arthroscopic knee surgery.
-This is a minimally invasive technique often referred to as keyhole surgery.
+Severe knee injuries, such as complete ACL ruptures or complex meniscus tears, may require arthroscopic surgery, a minimally invasive technique.
+Benefits include:

 • Less post-operative pain